 There are generally three steps to get to Tambopata National Reserve.
 First, by plane, second by bus, and third by boat.
 Regardless of the form, you will always depart from Lima or Cusco.
-Of course, Puerto Maldonado city is an obligatory pass-point inside it.
+Of course, Puerto Maldonado city is an obligatory pass-point during any of these ways.
 Therefore, It is necessary to get to this jungle city first to reach Tambopata.

 1. By plane

 If you are looking to get to the reserve from Lima or Cusco, first, you will have to take a plane.
 There are daily nonstop flights from Lima to Puerto Maldonado, this service takes approximately 1h 40 min.
 In addition, there are also direct flights from Cusco that take approximately 55 min.
-From Puerto Maldonado, you can start your journey to the main luxury hostels, spending a night there.
+From Puerto Maldonado, you can start your journey to the main luxury hostels in the same city, spending a night there.

 2. By bus

 Regardless of the route taken to reach Puerto Maldonado.
 Once you will there, the travel agencies pick you up from the airport or bus terminal to their offices to receive a briefing for your Amazon tours.
 Next, you will be taken to the main port of the city to take the travel agencies’ boats heading to one of the Amazon lodges distributed along the Tambopata basin.

 3. By boat

-Once in port, you will have to take the boats to go to different travel agency lodges located throughout Tambopata river banks.
+Once in port, you will have to take the boats to go to different travel agency lodges located throughout the Tambopata river banks.
 Don’t worry, there are several comfortable motorized canoes that will leave you in your lodging of choice.
 Most Tambopata lodges are located a few hours by boat from the port of the city.
 Boat schedules are designed to be available upon arrival on different flights.
-There are several security measures that guarantee your protection.
-Boat trips are great, and one of the favorite activities of many travelers.
+There are several security measures that guarantee your protection, also boat trips are great, and one of the favorite activities of many travelers.

 What to wear to my jungle trip